 - If swallowed or ingested, call 911 and poison control immediately.
 Follow their instructions.

-- To reach The PCC (Poison Control Center) call 1-800-222-1222.
+To reach The PCC (Poison Control Center) call 1-800-222-1222.

-What Insecticides Are Safe for DIY’ers?
+What Insecticides Are Safe for DIYers?

 Here at Four Seasons Pest Solutions, we have a fully trained and qualified staff ready to tackle even the toughest pest infestations.
 There is no need to risk your health or the health of those you love by potential misuse of insecticides.
 The purpose of pest control is to make the environment you are in safer and friendlier.
 DIY products do not always yield those results and can have quite the opposite effect in many cases.
+Trust your safety and the safety of those you love to professionals who are trained to properly and judicially apply pesticides.

-Remember, it’s okay to live among pests… but you don’t have to live with them!
+And remember, it’s okay to live among pests… but you don’t have to live with them!

 You must be logged in to post a comment.